robbiehume/ai-model-serving-platform/README.md

 ```

 ## CI/CD (Planned)
-We plan to add GitHub Actions to automate training, packaging, and deployment on merge.
+I plan to add GitHub Actions to automate training, packaging, and deployment on merge.

-## Monitoring
+## Monitoring (In Progress)
-Basic CloudWatch metrics and logs are enabled for the endpoint.

-## Contributing
-Please submit issues or PRs, following existing code style and practices.
+Implementing performance monitoring and logging using AWS CloudWatch

 ## Status & Roadmap
 - **Status**: In Progress